reconsumeralization/project-rules-extension/docs/taskmaster/enhanced-taskmaster-guide.md

 ### Task Analysis and Breakdown

-To analyze and automatically break down a specific task:
+To analyze and break down a specific task with assistance:

 ```bash
 npm run taskmaster:analyze -- <task-id>